Who We Are

 Julia Judge is the Family Experience Coordinator at EnrollOak.org.
 She has spent most of her career in the non-profit sector working in homeless services.
 At Bay Area Community Services in Oakland, she directly supported individuals experiencing homelessness with securing and maintaining permanent housing.
 At Compass Family Services in San Francisco, she was a manager at their homeless shelter, where she supported staff working with families experiencing issues related to housing, mental illness, domestic violence and child well-being.
 Prior to that, she served two AmeriCorps terms with Rebuilding Together Acadiana in Louisiana, where she led groups of volunteers and students in home-repair projects for low-income seniors to help keep them in their homes.
 She also worked for several organizations in Boston that supported adults with disabilities, the homeless community, and aided with community development.
 Julia has seen firsthand how inequitable access to resources, specifically education, can maintain oppression and poverty and is excited to be a part of an organization that seeks to combat that disparity.
-Julia is a Massachusetts native, got her BA from Northeastern University in Boston, and will love the Red Sox forever.
+Julia is a Massachusetts native,

 ASHLEY RENICK, MSW